UMDOER/PSYC341OER/_pages/memory/memory_stages.md

 -   Memory refers to the ability to store and retrieve information over time.
 -   For some things our memory is very good, but our active cognitive processing of information ensures that memory is never an exact replica of what we have experienced.
--   Explicit memory refers to experiences that can be intentionally and consciously remembered, and it is measured using recall, recognition, and relearning.
-Explicit memory includes episodic and semantic memories.
--   Measures of relearning (also known as "savings") assess how much more quickly information is learned when it is studied again after it has already been learned but then forgotten.
--   Implicit memory refers to the influence of experience on behaviour, even if the individual is not aware of those influences.
-The three types of implicit memory are procedural memory, classical conditioning, and priming.
 -   Information processing begins in sensory memory, moves to short-term memory, and eventually moves to long-term memory.
 -   Maintenance rehearsal and chunking are used to keep information in short-term memory.
 -   The capacity of long-term memory is large, and there is no known limit to what we can remember.